wso2/product-app-manager/README.md

 ========================
 [![Build Status](https://wso2.org/jenkins/job/product-app-manager/badge/icon)](https://wso2.org/jenkins/job/product-app-manager)

+---
+This repository is no longer used for development.

+WSO2 App Manager was created as a mechanism to offer a standalone solution for publishing and managing all aspects of an application and its lifecycle.
+We currently have this capability within [WSO2 Identity Server (WSO2 IS)](https://github.com/wso2/product-is), and we encourage you to continue to use WSO2 IS to manage your applications.

+---
 WSO2 App Manager (AppM) is a powerful platform for creating, managing, consuming and monitoring web/mobile Applications.
 It combines tried and tested SOA best practices with modern day Application provisioning, management principles, governing and security